Desire the Right

 Desire the Right is the motto of the Falkland Islands.
-It makes reference to the Desire, the vessel from which English sea-captain John Davis sighted the Falkland Islands in 1592.
+It makes reference to Desire, the vessel from which English sea-captain John Davis sighted the Falkland Islands in 1592.

 The motto was adopted as the name of a political party which advocated rapprochement with Argentina, the Desire the Right Party, which fielded three candidates in the 1989 general election, although none were elected.